Pigs in culture: For adults

-Pigs have been brought into literature for varying reasons, ranging from the pleasures of eating, as in Charles Lamb's A Dissertation upon Roast Pig, to William Golding's Lord of the Flies (with the fat character "Piggy"), where the rotting boar's head on a stick represents Beelzebub, "lord of the flies" being the direct translation of the Hebrew בעל זבוב, and George Orwell's allegorical novel Animal Farm, where the central characters, representing Soviet leaders, are all pigs.
+Pigs have appeared in literature with a variety of associations, ranging from the pleasures of eating, as in Charles Lamb's A Dissertation upon Roast Pig, to William Golding's Lord of the Flies (with the fat character "Piggy"), where the rotting boar's head on a stick represents Beelzebub, "lord of the flies" being the direct translation of the Hebrew בעל זבוב, and George Orwell's allegorical novel Animal Farm, where the central characters representing Soviet leaders are pigs.
 The pig is used to comic effect in P. G. Wodehouse's stories set in Blandings Castle, where the eccentric Lord Emsworth keeps an extremely fat prize pig called the Empress of Blandings which is frequently stolen, kidnapped or otherwise threatened.
 Quite a different use is made of the pig in Lloyd Alexander's fantasy books The Chronicles of Prydain, where Hen Wen is a pig with foresight, used to see the future and locate mystical items such as The Black Cauldron.

-One of the earliest literary references is Heraclitus, who speaks of the preference pigs have for mud over clean water in the Fragments.
-In Wu Cheng'en's 16th century Chinese novel Journey to the West, Zhu Bajie is part human, part pig.
-In books, poems and cartoons in 18th century England, The Learned Pig was a trained animal who appeared to be able to answer questions.
+One of the earliest literary references comes from Heraclitus, who speaks of the preference pigs have for mud over clean water in the Fragments.
+Pigs held significance for both ancient Pyrrhonic philosophers (for whom the pig was representative of akrasia) and ancient Epicurean philosophers (for whom it was representative of pleasure-seeking).
+Plato in the Republic discusses a "healthy state" of simplicity as "a city for pigs" (huōn polis).
+In Wu Cheng'en's 16th-century Chinese novel Journey to the West, Zhu Bajie is part human, part pig.
+In books, poems and cartoons in 18th-century England, The Learned Pig was a trained animal who appeared to be able to answer questions.
 Thomas Hardy describes the killing of a pig in his 1895 novel Jude the Obscure.